Sep 8, 2021

 As a pediatrician, I have more than a decade of experience caring for children and adolescents with mental health disorders, and the combined onslaught of COVID-19 and the wildfires and hurricanes that have battered communities across the country in recent months leave me especially concerned about our children’s mental health.
 As parents, caregivers, and community members, we must do everything we can to build resilience in our children to the hardships that COVID has brought about and take actions that promote better mental health.
 We can protect the climate and our health more broadly when we do so, too.

 I’m often asked if COVID harms children.
-The stock answer to that question is that the disease tends to spare children as the evidence shows that children who are infected tend to recover better than adults.
+The stock answer to that question is that children who are infected usually get less sick and recover more quickly than adults.
 But this is too narrow an assessment.
 COVID has caused enormous economic hardships for families and led to greater social isolation, with both the virus and the economic fallout taking a disproportionate toll on communities of color.
 Such crises constitute adverse childhood events or “ACEs.”
 Children who don’t have the social networks and other resources to buffer their minds from ACEs can experience toxic stress, which can damage developing brains and bodies and have lifelong health impacts.
 ACEs can come from pandemics as well as from the wildfires in the West that have burnt down homes, the hurricanes in Gulf states that have flooded homes and schools, or other natural disasters that climate change has made more dangerous.
 Regardless of the source of the ACE, we can all help children build resilience to toxic stress.
 Here are a few ways:

 Maintain your involvement in your child's life.